-Our initial near-term vehicle lineup currently includes our Lifestyle Vehicle which is expected to launch in 2022 with multiple use case variants and trim levels, our first Multi-Purpose Delivery Vehicle, the MPDV1, which will have a targeted limited production availability in 2022 and estimated serial production launch in 2023, and our Pickup with anticipated availability beginning as early as 2023.
+Our initial near-term vehicle lineup currently includes our Lifestyle Vehicle which is expected to launch in the fourth quarter of 2022 with multiple use case variants and trim levels, our first Multi-Purpose Delivery Vehicle, the MPDV1, which will have a targeted limited production availability in 2023 and estimated serial production launch in 2023, and our Pickup with anticipated availability beginning as early as 2023.
 This vehicle lineup offers us the unique ability to meet the demands in multiple target markets for the benefit of a wide array of potential customers.
-With our proprietary flat platform architecture, our vehicles will be able to offer class-leading cargo and passenger volume on a small footprint.
-In addition, each vehicle has been developed to be modular and customizable in order to drive productivity and improve return on capital for our customers.
+All our vehicles are expected to offer competitive performance capabilities paired with class-leading cargo and passenger volume on a small footprint.
+Our vehicle architecture and design philosophy is aimed at driving productivity and returning capital to our customers.
+Each vehicle has been developed to be modular and customizable to enhance the long term value of the vehicles.
+In addition, we are developing a software ecosystem, which aims to deliver a one-stop customer experience with direct access to vehicle telematics and control of key functionality.
+We also envision the Canoo app having functionality to schedule mobile services and provide instant quotes for insurance, financing, and valuation via direct integration with 3d party providers.

-Unlike most of our peers, which are at the early stages of their vehicle development cycle, prior to our December 2020 public listing, we had already invested more than \$250 million and passed critical milestones in developing and testing of our platform and product.
+Unlike most of our peers, which are at the early stages of their vehicle development cycle, prior to becoming a public company, we had already invested more than \$250 million and passed critical milestones in developing and testing of our platform and product, including: